MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 Throughout your journey in business intelligence, analytics, and AI maturity, there are key themes in unlocking the strategic value of data for consistent business growth.

 There are inherent complexities and ground realities in building a data-driven culture to drive business forward in a consistent, forward-thinking, agile, and informed way.
-Before moving to the deployment phase, you should focus efforts toward formulating a coherent data strategy to achieve desired business outcomes.
+Before you move to the deployment phase, you should focus efforts toward formulating a coherent data strategy to achieve desired business outcomes.

 Data management and analytics are aligned to [innovation-focused motivations](../../strategy/motivations.md).
 Customers who integrate this scenario into their cloud adoption strategy are motivated by the following common drivers: